TORITZA/hoppers/README.md

 <sup>For specific asset attributions, visit `HoppersGUI`'s Credits screen.</sup>

 In its initial stage, this project would not have been possible without the instruction and tutelage of RIT's CS department.
+Another huge thanks to my friend, Rotten ([@mof-rot](https://www.tumblr.com/mof-rot
+) on Tumblr), as well as [freeiconspng.com](https://www.freeiconspng.com/img/45338) and the game *Pokémon Smile* for the additional graphics.

+<sub>Pokémon is a trademark of Nintendo, Creatures Inc., and Game Freak.
+This is a non-commercial, fan-made project; as such, it claims [fair use](https://en.wikipedia.org/wiki/Fair_use).
+No copyright infringement is intended, and all assets along with imagery, whether official or affiliated, belong to their respective owners.</sub>